 Adverse sensitivity test result class is not relevant to this scenario

-4.2 Drug allergy alert to provider
+4.2Documentation of drug allergy alert to provider

 Scenario: The clinic nurse calls the patient from scenario 2.1.1 a week later with test results from his visit.
 She inquires as to the urticaria and the patient verifies that they have disappeared with discontinuation of the diuretic.
 Following clinic protocols she accesses the patient EHR and proceeds to make a new entry into the allergy list.
 The software steps through a series of questions asking: what was the offending agent, what were symptoms or findings resulting from the reaction, what class of reaction occurred, what was the severity and criticality.
 The nurse answers the questions and an allergy record appears in the list “Hydrochlorothiazide; Allergy; Moderate severity; Low criticality; Symptoms-Hives”.